isogeo/NetMonkey/README.md

 # Development

 - Run `build.bat` to resolve NuGet dependencies beforehand, or the Visual Studio solutions will not load.
-- The `Isogeo.Api.dev.sln` solution is meant for development.
-Other solutions are used by the build scripts.
+- The `NetMonkey.Tests.sln` solution is meant to be used for development.
+This and other solutions are used by the build scripts.